Bud-wiser-er/losalamoschess/scripts/db-automation-doc.md

-# Los Alamos Chess - Automation Scripts Guide
+# Los Alamos Chess - Database Automation Guide

-This document explains all the automation scripts available in the `/scripts` folder and how to use them effectively.
+This document provides comprehensive guidance for using the automation scripts available in the `/scripts` directory.
+These scripts streamline database setup, testing, and development workflows.

 ## File Structure

 ```
 /scripts/